Is it Love, or Something Else?

 This is because we have experiential definitions of words.

 It's a natural priority in all of our lives.
-For each of us, a little differently.
+And for each of us it shows up a little differently.

-One person's "love" might look like Sunday dinners and hectic holidays.
+One person's "love" might look like Sunday dinners and hectic holidays in a full house.

 It might look like contentment and familiarity.
 Stability.